ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

 Where reference is made to the “SSSWC”, it shall mean pertinent sections of the Standard Specifications for Sewer and Water Construction in Wisconsin, current edition.
 Method of measurement and basis of payment sections in referenced documents shall not apply.

 Where these specifications do not cover portions of the work to be undertaken, the Standard Specifications for Sewer and Water Construction in Wisconsin, current edition, shall govern the work.

 ### REFERENCE STANDARDS

- 1. American Society for Testing and Materials (ASTM) International:
+1. American Society for Testing and Materials International (ASTM/I):
     1. C425 Standard Specification for Compression Joints for Vitrified Clay Pipe and Fittings
-   1. C700 Standard Specification for Vitrified Clay Pipe, Extra Strength, Standard Strength, and Perforated
+    2. C700 Standard Specification for Vitrified Clay Pipe, Extra Strength, Standard Strength, and Perforated
-   1. D1784 Standard Specification for Rigid Poly(Vinyl Chloride) (PVC) Compounds and Chlorinated Poly(Vinyl Chloride) (CPVC) Compounds
+    3. D1784 Standard Specification for Rigid Poly(Vinyl Chloride) (PVC) Compounds and Chlorinated Poly(Vinyl Chloride) (CPVC) Compounds
-   1. D2235 Standard Specification for Solvent Cement for Acrylonitrile-Butadiene-Styrene (ABS) Plastic Pipe and Fittings
+    4. D2235 Standard Specification for Solvent Cement for Acrylonitrile-Butadiene-Styrene (ABS) Plastic Pipe and Fittings
-   1. D2564 Standard Specification for Solvent Cements for Poly(Vinyl Chloride) (PVC) Plastic Piping Systems
+    5. D2564 Standard Specification for Solvent Cements for Poly(Vinyl Chloride) (PVC) Plastic Piping Systems
-   1. D2680 Standard Specification for Acrylonitrile-Butadiene-Styrene (ABS) and Poly(Vinyl Chloride) (PVC) Composite Sewer Piping
+    6. D2680 Standard Specification for Acrylonitrile-Butadiene-Styrene (ABS) and Poly(Vinyl Chloride) (PVC) Composite Sewer Piping
-   1. D3034 Standard Specification for Type PSM Poly(Vinyl Chloride) (PVC) Sewer Pipe and Fittings
+    7. D3034 Standard Specification for Type PSM Poly(Vinyl Chloride) (PVC) Sewer Pipe and Fittings
-   1. D3212 Standard Specification for Joints for Drain and Sewer Plastic Pipes Using Flexible Elastomeric Seals
+    8. D3212 Standard Specification for Joints for Drain and Sewer Plastic Pipes Using Flexible Elastomeric Seals
-   1. D3350 Standard Specification for Polyethylene Plastics Pipe and Fittings Materials
+    9. D3350 Standard Specification for Polyethylene Plastics Pipe and Fittings Materials
-   1. D4673 Standard Classification System for Acrylonitrile-Butadiene-Styrene (ABS) Plastics and Alloys Molding and Extrusion Materials
+    10. D4673 Standard Classification System for Acrylonitrile-Butadiene-Styrene (ABS) Plastics and Alloys Molding and Extrusion Materials
-   1. F477 Standard Specification for Elastomeric Seals (Gaskets) for Joining Plastic Pipe
+    11. F477 Standard Specification for Elastomeric Seals (Gaskets) for Joining Plastic Pipe
-   1. F679 Standard Specification for Poly(Vinyl Chloride) (PVC) Large-Diameter Plastic Gravity Sewer Pipe and Fittings
+    12. F679 Standard Specification for Poly(Vinyl Chloride) (PVC) Large-Diameter Plastic Gravity Sewer Pipe and Fittings
- 1. American Water Works Association (AWWA):
+2. American Water Works Association (AWWA):
     1. C104/ANSI A21.4 Standard for Cement-Mortar Lining for Ductile-Iron Pipe and Fittings
     2. C151/ANSI A21.53 Standard for Ductile Iron Pipe, Centrifugally Cast
     3. C153/A21.53 Standard for Ductile Iron Compact Fittings

 ### SUBMITTALS